finnfinsen/portfolio/README.md

 # Finn Schremmer Portfolio

-### I'm Finn Schremmer and i'm a student on ZUYD in Maastricht
+### I'm Finn Schremmer and i'm a student at ZUYD in Maastricht

 My projects i made are: